Last month, Jefferson County voters elected a new judge. Now, she may never take the bench - NewsBreak

 “The Commission voted to reallocate the judgeship from the 10th Judicial Circuit to the 23rd Judicial Circuit (Madison County), which has a deficit of 3.25 circuit judges,” Parker wrote.
 “While there is a need for 20 judgeships across the State (12 circuit judgeships and 8 district judgeships), the Legislature created this mechanism of reallocation to correct the needs gradually, although it will not take care of the entire need, or the immediacy of the need.”

-The 2017 law that allows for judicial reallocations limits the commission to moving only one judge per circuit every two years.
+The 2017 law that allows for judicial reallocations limits the commission to moving only one judge per circuit every two years.5 takeaways from the first Capitol attack hearing

 Sen. Rodger Smitherman, D-Birmingham, said that the move by the commission was a “very bad decision,” adding that the data used to determine that Jefferson County has a surplus of judges was “flawed.”